 I love a good semi-homemade kitchen hack, click here to read all about my love for store-bought rotisserie chicken.
-There is however one thing I will never buy pre-made and that is salad dressing.
+There is however one thing I will never buy pre-made and that is the salad dressing.
 Whether it’s bottled in the dry goods aisle or refrigerated I don’t care you need to stop.
 Making salad dressing is too easy not to do yourself.
-It’s one of the first things I learned how to make as a kid learning to cook at home and it’s also one of the first lessons I had in culinary school.
-If you are starting out as a cook in a restaurant you will most certainly start out manning the salad station.
-Learning to balance the acidity and flavors in a vinaigrette is a fundamental part of cooking.
-Keep reading to for all my tips and tricks as well as my Greek Feta Vinaigrette recipe!
+It’s one of the first things I learned how to make as a child learning to cook at home and it’s also one of the first lessons I had in culinary school.
+Keep reading for all my tips and tricks as well as my lemon dijon vinaigrette recipe!

 What is a vinaigrette exactly?

 A vinaigrette is a type of dressing made by emulsifying oil with an acid like vinegar or lemon juice and other flavor-enhancing ingredients like shallot, mustard, fresh herbs, etc. It is most commonly used to dress salads but can also be used to marinate meats and vegetables before or after cooking.

 What is emulsification and why is it important:

 We all know that oil and vinegar do not naturally want to mix together.
 Through to process of emulsification, we can make oil and vinegar mix together by whisking or blending or with the help of a few key ingredients knows as emulsifiers.
 Mustard, garlic, and egg yolk are all emulsifiers.
 You can add these ingredients to the base of your vinaigrette to make emulsifying easier.